kuzzleio/kuzzle/docs/API.AMQP.md

 Kuzzle topics are named like this: ``<controller>.<data collection>.<action>``
 What that means is that you ask a Kuzzle ``controller`` to perform an ``action`` on a ``data collection``.

-This documentation will tell you to what topic your queries need to be sent.
+This documentation will tell you to which topic your queries need to be sent.
 The only thing you need to know is what a ``data collection`` is.
 Simply put, a ``data collection`` is a set of data managed internally by Kuzzle.
 It acts like a data table for persistent documents, or like a room for pub/sub messages.